Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 - samples/netcore-reference
 ---

-This sample consists of a web application hosting Web API controllers and a console application hosting the NServiceBus endpoint.
+This sample consists of a web application hosting MVC controllers and a console application hosting the NServiceBus endpoint.
 The web application sends a command to the endpoint, waits for a response, and returns the result to the user.
-Web application shows two methods of sending a command:
+The Web application shows two methods for sending commands:

  * `SendAndBlock`: a method in synchronous `Controller` class
  * `SendAsync`: a method in asynchronous `AsyncController` class